wp-plugins/sizeable-content-blocks/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Sizeable Content Blocks gives you a reusable & extendable custom post type in plugin form than can be used for a variety of purposes throughout your site.

-Great when used with Sizeable Content Tags (http://wordpress.org/extend/plugins/szbl-content-tags).
+Extremely flexible and easy to use general custom post type.

 == Description ==

 Content Blocks gives you a reusable & extendable custom post type in plugin form than can be used for a variety of purposes throughout your site.

+Great when used with Sizeable Content Tags (http://wordpress.org/extend/plugins/szbl-content-tags/).

 For more information on Content Blocks, visit the project on GitHub: http://github.com/szbl/szbl-content-blocks